-In most cases your local dealer can assist with answers relating to maintenance and parts.
+In most cases your local dealer can answer questions relating to maintenance and parts.

 Parts price list and parts can be ordered from Beretta.
-Please read the Warranty---it gives valuable information concerning In-Warranty service, or write to:
+Please read the Warranty-it gives valuable information concerning in-Warranty service, or contact:

-BERETTA U.S.A CORP.
+BERETTA U.S.A.
+CORP.

-Product Service Dept. 17601 Beretta Drive Accokeek, Maryland 20607 Phone: (301) 283-2191
+Product Service Dept. 17601 Beretta Drive Accokeek, Maryland 20607 Phone: (301) 283-2191 Telecopier: (301) 375-7677